28 October 2025

 3. Natural Materials and Patterns

-Using materials like wood, stone, and bamboo, along with patterns found in nature, can significantly enhance the decoration of commercial spaces.
+Using materials like wood, stone, and bamboo, along with patterns found in nature, can significantly enhance the character of commercial spaces.
 Biophilic design elements could mean anything from wood panelling on walls to tables crafted from reclaimed timber, giving a tactile connection to nature.

 4. Water Features